rust-lang/reference/src/paths.md

 x::y::z;
 ```

-Path components are usually [identifiers], but they may
+Path components are usually [identifiers], but they may also include
-also include angle-bracket-enclosed lists of type arguments.
-In
-[expression] context, the type argument list is given
+angle-bracket-enclosed lists of type arguments.
+In [expression] context, the
-after a `::` namespace qualifier in order to disambiguate it from a
+type argument list is given after a `::` namespace qualifier in order to
-relational expression involving the less-than symbol (`<`).
-In type
+disambiguate it from a relational expression involving the less-than symbol
-expression context, the final namespace qualifier is omitted.
+(`<`).
+In type expression context, the final namespace qualifier is omitted.

-[identifiers]: identifiers.html
-[expression]: expressions.html

 Two examples of paths with type arguments: